tundeiness/Chief-People-Officer/README.md

 #### Exercise 4.2 - Build Model Pipelines
 - Set up model pipelines and hyperparameter grids using make_pipeline(), StandardScaler(), and other ML algorithm.
 #### Exercise 4.3 - Declare Hyperparameter Grids
-- declare hyperparameter dictionary for 'L1' and 'L2' logistic regression, random forest, gradient boosting tree,
+- declare hyperparameter dictionary for 'L1' and 'L2' logistic regression, random forest, gradient boosting tree.
 #### Exercise 4.4 - Fit and Tune Models with Cross-Validation

-- Tune models using cross-validation (GridSearchCV)
+- Tune models using cross-validation (GridSearchCV).
 #### Exercise 4.5 - AUROC Review
-- evaluate models by looking at their cross-validated performance via best_score_, predict() and predict_proba()
+- evaluate models by looking at their cross-validated performance.via best_score_, predict() and predict_proba().
-- plot ROC
+- plot ROC.
-- calculate ROC AUC scores
+- calculate ROC AUC scores.

 #### Exercise 4.6 - Pick the Winner
-- run AUROC performance on each model in fitted model object
+- run A.U.R.O.C performance on each model in fitted model object
 - Save winning model into a pickle file.